 - Family (male or female, any combination – all team members must be related – state the relation on the application)

-7. To register a relay team by paper application (click HERE for paper relay application):
+7. To register a 2 or 3-person relay team by paper application (click HERE for paper relay application):

 - Select a team name (Race Organizers reserve the right to reject a team name if deemed inappropriate)